Topics

 Scrubber: Provide 2 x 60-100% Inlet PCVs with independent PTs on lead-lag with offset set points.
 Both will remain online.
 On failure of duty PCV set high, backup PCV will take up immediately

-Heat Tracing: During start-up heat picked up by fuel gas header will cool down superheated fuel gas, leading to liquids to burner guns, damaging GT blades.
-Provide a purge/ vent at user points.
+Heat Tracing: During start-up heat picked up by fuel gas piping will cool down superheated fuel gas, leading to liquids to burner guns, damaging GT blades.
+Provide a start-up purge/ vent at user points.
 GT vendors usually provide one.
 Check.
 P&ID Caution Box: “Cold fuel gas piping may condense heavies in fuel gas during start-up and damage burner tips and GT blades.
 Vent gas upstream of GT till fuel gas piping is warmed up to avoid damage to GT components”

 In Fuel Gas systems requiring pre-heat before pressure let down, during start up human error may result in PCV outlet hydrate blockage and delay start up.
 Review PCV outlet temperature without preheat and approach to hydrate temp.
 Based on findings (a) Fully rate PCV outlet to vessel nozzle